alongd/RMG-Py/documentation/source/users/arkane/introduction.rst

 Introduction
 ************

-**CanTherm** is a tool for computing the thermodynamic properties of chemical species and high-pressure-limit rate coefficients for chemical reactions using the results of a quantum chemistry calculation.
+**Arkane** (Automated Reaction Kinetics and Network Exploration) is a tool for computing the thermodynamic properties of chemical species and high-pressure-limit rate coefficients for chemical reactions using the results of a quantum chemistry calculation.
 Thermodynamic properties are computed using the rigid rotor-harmonic oscillator approximation with optional corrections for hindered internal rotors.
 Kinetic parameters are computed using canonical transition state theory with optional tunneling correction.

-CanTherm can also estimate
+Arkane can also estimate
 pressure-dependent phenomenological rate coefficients :math:`k(T,P)` for
 unimolecular reaction networks of arbitrary complexity.
 The approach is to first generate a detailed model of the reaction network using the